Hyperbaric Oxygen Therapy (HBOT): 4 Benefits for Athletes

 - Soft-side monoplace chambers are more “portable” than the rigid cylindrical HBOT chambers made of glass or plastic.
 But, it also cannot reach the level of pressurization to produce high-level results.

 But neither of these chambers allows for the one key ingredient needed to achieve groundbreaking results: oxygen fluctuation.

-Multiplace chambers or “suites,” such as the one at the Aviv Clinics facility in The Villages, utilize the science behind oxygen fluctuations in a pressurized environment.
+Multiplace chambers or “suites,” such as the one at the Aviv Clinics facility in Dubai, utilize the science behind oxygen fluctuations in a pressurized environment.
 This mechanism produces the underlying elements of enhanced athletic performance, including:

 - New stem cells.
 Stem cells can exist as any cell type in the human body.
 As it relates to physical performance, stem cell production supports the heart, lungs, and muscles.
 Lungs breathe deeper and more efficiently, allowing athletes to perform at a higher level for longer periods without becoming winded.
 The heart is able to pump out more oxygenated blood to other organs and muscles, and muscle growth occurs at a faster pace.